dezanche/LinacSimPy/README.md

 ## Usage
-From the command line (`CMD` terminal in Windows) `cd` to the directory where you saved the LinacSimPy archive.
-On a correctly-configured system running `python LinacSimPyMain.py` should launch the program and display the main window.
+From the command line prompt (`CMD` terminal in Windows) `cd` to the directory where you saved the LinacSimPy archive.
+On a correctly-configured system executing `python LinacSimPyMain.py` from the command line should launch the program and display the main window.
 The first time you do this may take a few seconds while Python creates the `*.pyc` files.

 If the system cannot find Python in its search `path` you'll get an error (or Windows launches the Microsoft Store app).
 There are many guides online on how to fix this by adding Python to your `path`.
 Alternatively you can specify the complete path to the Python executable like this example on Windows:

 ```>C:\Program Files\Python310\python LinacSimPyMain.py```

+## Feedback
+Please report bugs, post comments and questions by creating an [issue](https://github.com/dezanche/LinacSimPy/issues) (see above).

 # Version History